rdsea/bigdataplatforms/README.md

 # About

 This git hosts material for the course Big Data Platforms within Aalto.

-The intended users are Aalto students and course participants.
+The intended users are Aalto students participating in the Big Data Platforms

+* faq.md: an FAQ for the course
+* **data**: information about data